Call Center AI Automation Managed Services

 How does pricing work for managed voice AI services?

-Trillet Enterprise uses per-minute pricing at $0.09/min with volume discounts available for high-volume deployments.
+Trillet Enterprise uses custom contract-based pricing, negotiated per engagement.
 This includes the managed service (solution architecture, integration, 24/7 support, ongoing optimization) as well as the voice AI technology.
 There are no separate platform fees, seat licenses, or implementation charges.
+Contact the Trillet Enterprise team for a tailored quote based on your call volumes and requirements.

 Conclusion